Giorgio-DiLiberi/ReinforcementLearning/README.md

 * Directory QuadEnvTest_6DOF: it is a complete model with observability on all the states and control over all the 4 pseudo commands: Average throttle, Aileron, Elevator and Rudder.

+* Directory /QuadEnvTest_6DOF_NoisyBuild contains a model in which LSTM is trained to handle waypoint nav with different classes of quads from 6 inch prop to 20; this directory contains a model in wich the parameters are initialized in the init method with default parameters of 8 inch Hummingbird by Ascending Technologies (LSTM does not work).

 * Directory Trivial_problems contains some test models in which the commands are unpacked EG.: the policy can control only the average thrust or the pitching torque and other controls can be decided directly by the programmer; the models are equals to the others except for this change on action space.

 * Directory Trajectory_gen is a simple 2D environment to train a simple policy for obstacle avoidance and waypoint navigation, this model does not include dynamics and rotation.